"He Who Does Not Remember History Is Condemned To Repeat It" - Georges Santayana

 The Talking Horn - who is it, how and when did it have power?

 The horn with the mouth and eyes which spoke against God has been believed by many to represent the papacy, which certainly got legal powers it did not have after the date historians note as the end of the Roman empire (476 AD).
-The papacy certainly existed before the fall of Rome, to be sure, but the symbol of the horn coming up after the other 10 horns began to have their day of power, is trying to show us that the time when it had legal power to work against God is what is represented here, which began in 538 AD.
+The papacy certainly existed before the fall of Rome, to be sure, but the symbol of the talking horn coming up after the other 10 horns began to have their day of power, is trying to show us that the time when it had legal power to work against God is what is represented here, which began in 538 AD.
 It is not trying to show us that it existed only after 476 AD, for it certainly did exist before then.

 To understand exactly what happened in 538 AD that makes it significant, the reader needs to know some history and basic facts of government.
 These facts of government are as follows: (1) decrees or laws issued by a government are only applicable to territory they control, so if you don't control a territory, you cannot apply laws there as they are unenforceable, (2) even if you reside in and control a territory, you cannot control another territory unless you can back it up by force of arms, and (3) be able to communicate with that other territory.
-Both of these factors must exist for a government to be able to enforce laws upon any given territory.
+All three of these factors must exist for a government to be able to enforce laws upon any given territory.
 Now, with these facts in mind, please click here for a history of what happened when Belisarius entered Rome

 The papal power over other bishops and the power to punish heresy was given to the pope as a matter of legal right in the spring of 538 AD after Justinian's general, Belisarius, managed to break the siege of Rome by the Ostrogoths, which lasted from March of 537 to March of 538Belisarius first entered Rome in December of 536 when the Ostrogoths (more information about the Ostrogoths and more about the Ostrogoths from the Catholic Encyclopedia) abandoned Rome as he entered it.
-But, he had to immediately begin preparations for the siege that he knew was coming, and facing an enemy with probably10 times as many troops.
+But, he had to immediately begin preparations for the siege that he knew was coming and facing an enemy with probably10 times as many troops.
 This would leave him little time for setting up and running a Roman law administration, so consequently, it is extremely probable that he did not get that done.

-Now, some would argue that nothing significant happened in 538 AD, but that is untrue.
+Some would argue that nothing significant happened in 538 AD, but that is untrue.
 It is recognized by historians that the pope consolidated his powers in Rome in the year 538 AD, and not before.
 It is from this point in time that the setup of the church with the powers it would have for the next 1260 years was created, not later.
 The power of the church began to grow some from this point in time as well.
 Further, it gave the pope powers he did not have before so that he could control the church from his post in Rome.
 It also removed the direct control of the Ostrogoths as a force opposing the pope, for they were Arians and were opposed to papal power because of the beliefs they had.
 It also prepared the way for pope Gregory, who came along late in the 6th century, to be able to greatly consolidate and concentrate papal power, which further enabled him to reorganize the church.
 All of these things tie back into the events of 538.
 Without that event, none of these would have been possible.

 Click here for an EXCELLENT writeup about this with additional details of this history by another author, which is where the author of this web page originally learned of the historical facts about the decrees defining and delimiting the 1260 year time period from 538 AD to 1798 AD.
 Further historical documentation can be found on this Biblelight.net web page.

-Now, how does the author know that the decree is what defined the 1260 years?
-Dan 7:25 says "And he shall speak great words against the most High, and shall wear out the saints of the most High, and think to change times and laws: and they shall be given into his hand until a time and times and the dividing of time."
-The phrase "and they shall be given into his hand until a time and times and the dividing of time" tells you that during the 1260 years the people of God would be given into the hands of the talking horn.
-Who gave them into his hand?
-Justinian, by a simple decree which gave the pope the power to punish heresy.
-This allowed the pope to decide what was heresy without any oversight by anyone else.
+The decree clearly allowed the pope to decide what was heresy without any oversight by anyone else.
 His word was law without question.
-Historically, it is known that the papacy did engage in some persecution before 538 AD, but after that it was explicitly legal for them to do this.
+Historically, it is known that the papacy did engage in some persecution before 538 AD, but after that it was explicitly legal for them to do this, unlike the situation before.
 So, the people of God were literally given into the hand of this power.
-That combined with the identity of the talking horn (other places typically refer to this power as the "little horn"), the obvious historical fact that they had this legal power for 1260 years almost down to the month, is reasonable evidence that the years 538 AD to 1798 AD constitute the 1260 years based on the decrees.
+That, combined with the identity of the talking horn (other places typically refer to this power as the "little horn"), and the obvious historical fact that they had this legal power for 1260 years almost down to the month, is reasonable evidence that the years 538 AD to 1798 AD constitute the 1260 years based on the decrees.

 There are some who question the beginning date of the 70 week prophecy, preferring to date it from 444 BC, while others prefer 457 BCClick here for a discussion of which date is correct based on evidence from history, the Bible, and language analysis.